miraldo/tibems/README.md

 # tibems
-Automation installation Tib\EMS 8.5.1 and configuration servers, with Ansible.
+Automation installation Tib\ems 8.5.1 and configuration servers, with Ansible.